cvcheung/raytracer/README.md

 Usage of ./raytracer:

   -aa uint
-    	Sets the antialising amount. (default 8)
+    	Sets the antialiasing amount. (default 8)
   -apt float
     	Sets the aperature of the camera, requires fovcam.
   -blur